On this page, we answer the most important questions that students have asked us in the context of the corona situation.

 Questions about BAföG

 Basically, the start of the lectures has been postponed, not the start of the semester.
-If you apply in April, you will receive money for the whole of April – provided that funding is granted.
+If you appled in October 2020, you will receive money for the whole of October – provided that funding is granted.

 Even first-year students whose semester start is delayed due to the pandemic will receive their BAföG as if the classroom lectures had begun at the originally planned time.
 As soon as online courses are available at educational institutions to maintain teaching, participation in these online courses is obligatory in terms of the funding requirements.
 More information on this topic can be found here: https://www.bmbf.de/de/karliczek-keine-nachteile-beim-bafoeg-wegen-corona-11122.html